erionc/paper-length/README.md

 ## Overview

 There are several latent correlations between the length of a document and its publication metadata.
-Understanding those correlations could be useful for for meta-research and important for optimizing various information retrieval tasks.
+Understanding those correlations could be useful for for meta-research and important for optimizing several information retrieval tasks.
 We conceived the paper length prediction task as a regression learning problem and use this code and OAGL datset we created and released to observe how well this task can be solved with existing machine learning algorithms.

 ## Dependencies